Davidevlops/JS-DSA/Data-structures-LinkedList.md

     doublyLinkedList.printListForward(); // Output: 1 -> 2 -> 4 -> 5
     ```

 This brings us to the end of this episode.
-In the next episode, we will explore linked lists as a data structure.
+In the next episode, we will explore Stacks and Queues as a data structure.

 ### Conclusion

-In this episode, we covered the fundamentals of data structures, with a focus on arrays in JavaScript.
-We explored their key operations, types, and practical implementations.
-Mastering these concepts is essential for efficient programming.
-In the next episode, we'll delve into linked lists, continuing our journey through fundamental data structures.
+In this episode, we have successfully discussed linked list as a type of linear data structure in JavaScript.
+We explored its main types and implemented a comprehensive example demonstrating how to create and manipulate a linked list, covering various operations.
+In the next episode, we'll continue our exploration by discussing stacks and queues, which are also linear data structures.

 ### Resources and References